dgwhited/guardduty-runbooks/runbooks/impact-runtime-cryptominerexecuted.md

 **Remediation recommendations:**

 The runtime agent monitors events from multiple resources.
-To identify the affected resource, view **Resource type** in the findings details in the GuardDuty console and see [Remediating EKS Runtime Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-eks-runtime-monitoring.html).
+To identify the affected resource, view **Resource type** in the findings details in the GuardDuty console and see [Remediating Runtime Monitoring findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-remediate-runtime-monitoring.html).